zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 </video>

 Using tex2dds manually by dragging each file, from the cli like `tex2dds file.tex` to create `file.dds`, or using LtMAO's context menu is impractical.
-First, navigate **inside** of your `champion.wad` folder, press `Ctrl+L` or click to focus the address bar in file explorer, type `cmd`, and press enter to open a command prompt at your current location.
+Navigate **inside** of your `champion.wad` folder, press `Ctrl+L` or click to focus the address bar in file explorer, type `cmd`, and press enter to open a command prompt at your current location.
 Your cmd path should end with `champ.wad`.

 ![open_cmd_here.gif](/user-pictures/moga/open_cmd_here.gif =x225)